hkspm-yp/Astro-e-calendar/README.md

 ## Discrepancy in MICA
-This programme use a python package - Skyfield where most of its generated data fit perfectly with MICA's output.
+This programme use a python module - Skyfield where most of its generated data fit perfectly with MICA's output.
 However, there some changes applied as explained below:

 **Rounding of number**